 Mastodon's built-in CLI gives you the availability to clean attachments and previews from remote accounts, purging the disk cache.
-This is fantastic and you couldn't possible survive with out it.
+This is fantastic and you couldn't possibly survive with out it.

 My current crontab